merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 {:.notice}
 You can use `anvi-export-collection` to export collection information and import into other profiles.
 It becomes very handy when you are doing [benchmarking between different approaches](% post_url anvio/2015-06-23-comparing-different-mapping-software %).

+{:.notice}
+You can use `anvi-show-collections-and-bins` to see all available collections and bins in an anvi'o profile or pan database.

+{:.notice}
+You can use `anvi-script-get-collection-info` to see completion and redundancy estimates for all bins in a given anvi'o collection.

 ### anvi-interactive